alexheretic/dynamics/readme.md

 ### Weakly-Typed Nested Data Structure Handling

-An `alexh.Dynamic` object is a weakly-typed, possible nested structure that allows null-safe child selection, creating the Dynamic wrapper is easy
+An `alexh.weak.Dynamic` object is a weakly-typed, possible nested structure that allows null-safe child selection, creating the Dynamic wrapper is easy
 ```java
 /* represents JSON:
     {